Frequently Asked Questions (FAQs)

 How are returns calculated?

-The Future Africa Collective works an institutional funding partner to automatically calculate investors’ returns.
+The Future Africa Collective works with an institutional funding partner to automatically calculate investors’ returns.
 Returns are proportional to amounts invested in a syndicate less our carry.
 Here is a small calculator we built to help you navigate calculating your return on investment from a hypothetical company depending on the amount invested and exit multiple.

 When do I get returns on investment?